geerlingguy/mac-dev-playbook/README.md

   1. Clone or download this repository to your local drive.
   2. Run `./install.sh` inside this directory.
 The script will install the required tools and run the playbook.
-  3. At the beginning of the playbook, you will be prompted to enter two
-     credentials:
-     1. Your MacOS account password (i.e. what you'd use for `sudo`), called the "BECOME" password by Ansible.
+  3. At the beginning of the playbook, you will be prompted to enter your MacOS account password (i.e. what you'd use for `sudo`), called the "BECOME" password by Ansible.
-     2. Your Apple ID email address.
   4. You may be prompted for your account password again when installation of Homebrew cask apps begins.
 This is because Homebrew uses `sudo`.
 You can set the `ansible_become_password` variable to avoid this.